rticommunity/connextdds-py/README.md

 # connextdds-py

-A full Python binding for RTI Connext DDS using pybind11
+A full Python binding for RTI Connext DDS using pybind11.
+(This binding is experimental.)

 ## Documentation